Valalol/digitaltwin_dataspace/README.md

-# DigitalTwin - Data Space Management
+# DigitalTwin - Data Space

-**DigitalTwin** is a Python package for creating, managing, and querying data spaces, with a focus on modular data pipelines and digital twin applications.
+**DigitalTwin Data Sapce** is a Python package for creating, managing, and querying data spaces, with a focus on modular data pipelines and digital twin applications.
 It provides a flexible framework to define, schedule, and run data collectors, harvesters, and handlers, supporting complex data workflows and dependencies.